fotahub/fotahub-device-sdk-esp8266/docs/getting-started/simple.md

 3. Rebuild the example using Docker and `mind` or `make` in very much the same way as you did for building the initial firmware version (see step 4 in the previous section).
 Locate the resulting new firmware binary files named `DemoProduct1.bin` and `DemoProduct2.bin` in the `build/bin` folder (using the `Explorer` view).

-> &#x1F6C8; You can locate the new firmware binary files also in your file system explorer or copy their paths to the clipboard using corresponding Visual Studio Code context menu actions (`Reveal in File Explorer` and `Copy Path`).
+> &#x1F6C8; You can locate the new firmware binary files also in your file system explorer or copy their paths to the clipboard by using corresponding context menu actions in Visual Studio Code (`Reveal in File Explorer` and `Copy Path`).
 This can come quite handy in the subsequent steps.

 4. Upload the new binaries (`build/bin/DemoProduct1.bin`, `build/bin/DemoProduct2.bin`) as firmware version `1.1` to your FotaHub product as explained [here](../fotahub/upload-firmware.md).